- What happens once I am accepted?

 I have applied for my Social Security Number but it has not arrived, what should I do?

 Your social security card can take up to ten weeks to be delivered to you.
 After ten weeks, please inform your Human Resources department of the problem, they may be prepared to help you with transportation to your nearest Social Security office.
-In order to find your nearest Social Security office, please utilize the Local Office search facility on the Social Security Administration website.
+To find your nearest Social Security office, please utilize the Local Office search facility on the Social Security Administration website.
 Please note that it is your responsibility to make the time to visit the local social security office.

 May I travel while I am employed?